davidgasquez/handbook/Writing.md

   - **Be consistent**.
   - **Add rhythm**.
 Vary the sentence length to break the monotony.
 - Use the active voice.
 - Write in a conversational tone.
+Think about readers when writing.
 - [Divide things into small chunks and if you have multiple points in a text, number them to make replies easier](https://slatestarcodex.com/2016/02/20/writing-advice/).
 List the points you want to make in a logical order.
 This allows you to remove the clutter and avoid confusion.
 A standard structure is to:
   - Define a clear thesis.
   - Support your thesis with arguments.